Introduction :

 ch = getch();

-getch(); //You have to add this code for stop the termination of the program
+getch(); // You have to add this code to stop the termination of the program

 return 0;